 Stasis dermatitis – Stasis dermatitis occurs on the lower legs and is caused by poor circulation.

-Many skin rashes will disappear after a few days, and their symptoms can be alleviated by using an over-the-counter cream.
-If that is not the case, come into our emergency center, especially if you notice the following symptoms:
+Many skin rashes will disappear after a few days and their symptoms can be alleviated by using an over-the-counter cream.
+If that is not the case, come into our emergency center especially if you have the following symptoms:

 - Difficulty breathing

 - Sudden drop in blood pressure